 Health and Safety

-Avalon recognizes the importance of strong leadership in health and safety and provides the resources necessary to develop and implement the health and safety policies and programs at the Nechalacho Project.
+Avalon recognizes the importance of strong leadership in health and safety and provides the resources necessary to develop and implement the health and safety policies and programs at the Nechalacho property.
 This includes, but is not limited to, clear roles and responsibilities, training, risk management, emergency response and reporting requirements.